Thursday, August 28, 2014

 Self-knowledge or Brahma Gnana or Atma Gnana cannot be attained by the study of the scriptures and intellectual understanding or by bookish knowledge.
 Therefore, there is no use of studying the scriptures and other scriptures in order to acquire the non-dual wisdom.
 That is why Buddha rejected the scriptures, and even Sage Sankara indicated that the ultimate truth lies beyond religion, the concept of god, and scriptures.

 Scriptures are being added from time to time.
 This process will go on.
-There is the final authority among them?
+Is there a final authority among them?
 One contradicts the other: duality reigns supreme.

 I quote scriptural citation only after verification reality and proved the truth, to point out that the scriptures teach the same thing.
 If one quotes them before having demonstrated truth, then it is scholasticism.

 There is only one Reality to be known, the same for all seekers, but the ways to it, are hidden by the religion.
-Self-discovery is the only way, towards non-dual Absolute without any religious doctrines, which will help the seekers to unfold the mystery of the illusion in which we all are searching the truth of our true existence. :~Santthosh Kumaar
+Self-discovery is the only way towards the non-dual Absolute without any religious doctrines, which will help the seekers to unfold the mystery of the illusion in which we all are searching for the truth of our true existence. :~Santthosh Kumaar

 Religious People think that in the age of Kaliyuga, a person gets Moksha by indulging in the ritualistic path.***